A gestational carrier (GC) is a female who has volunteered to carry a pregnancy for someone else.

-LGBT Fertility works with experienced and reputable agencies and attorneys to locate prospective carriers.
+Fertility Specialists of Texas works with experienced and reputable agencies and attorneys to locate prospective carriers.
 You and the prospective carrier will meet in order to decide if you can work together.
 A legal and binding contract will be created at that time by an attorney that specializes in reproductive law.
 On average, it can take 2-6 months to be matched with a GC.

 All parties must seek legal counsel, even if a friend or family member is the gestational carrier.

 Screening for Health Issues